encukou/freezeyt/docs/config.md

 If the `copy_from` path names a directory, it will be copied recursively.

-In the file name, *freezeyt* treats both backslashes and forward slashes as path separators.
+In the file name, Freezeyt treats both backslashes and forward slashes as path separators.

 Extra files cannot be specified on the CLI.